SheekhaJ/SheekhaJ.github.io/_posts/2021-01-09-the-ride-of-a-lifetime-review.md

 ---
 layout: post
-title: "Review: So Good They Can't Ignore You - Cal Newport"
+title: "Review: The Ride Of A Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company - Robert Iger"
 categories:
   - Book Reviews
 tags: